 1. Raw Water Intake System

-This stage involves the collection of raw water from sources such as rivers, lakes, wells, or seawater.
-Large pumps and intake screens remove large debris like leaves, sand, and stones before the water moves into the pre-treatment stage.
+Collection of raw water from rivers, lakes, wells, or seawater.
+Large pumps and intake screens remove large debris before the water moves into pre-treatment.

 2. Pre-Treatment Unit